 King Arthur Flour is not an entirely gluten-free brand.
 However, it offers many flour blends and mixes that are safe for celiac and gluten-free diets.

 Here’s a list of gluten-free flour King Arthur offers:

 - Gluten-Free Measure for Measure Flour (KAF recommends not using this for yeasted recipes)

 - Gluten-free All-Purpose Flour

-Cross-Contact: King Arthur Flour packages their gluten-free flour mixes in a certified gluten-free facility.
-Both of the blends listed above have been certified by the GFCO.
+Cross-Contact: King Arthur packages their gluten-free flour mixes in a certified gluten-free facility.
+Most of their flour blends have a GFCO certification on the label, but the GF bread flour does not at the time of this posting.
 (Source: King Arthur Flour)

 - Gluten Free All-Purpose Flour

 Cross-Contact: Krusteaz doesn’t list a gluten cross-contact policy on their website, so we contacted them to find out more.
-A rep stated that their gluten-free mixes are made in a separate facility than the regular mixes and on a certified gluten-free production line.
-Additionally, Krusteaz GF products carry the certified gluten-free seal.
+A rep stated that their gluten-free mixes are made in a separate facility from the regular mixes and on a certified gluten-free production line.
+Additionally, Krusteaz gluten-free products carry the certified gluten-free seal.
 (Source: Krusteaz email and Twitter responses)

 - Perfect Flour Blend